CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

     * If You get a range value **less than** 0.025 mm, then you need to run the [Enhanced Delta Calibration](https://www.klipper3d.org/Delta_Calibrate.html)

     * You can look at [these examples](http://wp.boim.com/?p=67) of bed errors to see if they look like your bed mesh.
-If so then running the [Delta Calibration](https://www.klipper3d.org/Delta_Calibrate.html) should help. **I am not sure if the delta_calibration can be run multible times.**
+If so then running the [Delta Calibration](https://www.klipper3d.org/Delta_Calibrate.html) should help.

 2. Why is my extruder temperature reading way off?